 The American Farm Bureau Federation created the Partners in Advocacy Leadership (PAL) program to create advocates for agriculture and accelerate personal development for engaged members of our organization.
-The program is also made possible by sponsorships from Monsanto and the Farm Credit Foundation.
+The program is also made possible by sponsorships from Monsanto and Farm Credit.

 The PAL program focuses on taking young farmers and ranchers, age 30 to 45, who have already begun their personal development journey and moving them to the next level.
 The two-year program offers a high-level, executive-type curriculum that provides participants with unique opportunities to represent agriculture in the media, on speaking circuits or in testimonial arenas.
 Program graduates are prepared to step forward and promote issues important to those in the farm-to-consumer food chain.